fengxue199710/fengxue-resit-SE/README.md

 # Implementation

+Implementation (15% ~350 words)
+Describe implementation of the new level in your game, in particular highlighting  two areas of challengein developing this new level in your game.

   Our game features an intricate system centered around the creation of "AnimatedSprite," a class housing the base character animations responsible for loading and executing various actions.
 Built upon this foundation, we implement the attributes of the player character, enhancing their functionality atop the AnimatedSprite framework.
 The core logic governing the behavior of boss characters takes precedence in our game, encompassing elements such as damage calculation, pursuit tactics, movement speed, and engagement range.
 Notably, classes like "PumpkinMonster," "RedSmile," and "RedSprite" derive from the original Boss class, loading distinct actions to diversify gameplay.